mehul-m-prajapati/github-tracker/README.md

 - Add options to track PRs, Issues and new repos
 - Add options to track stars, followers, following
 - Add options to track engagements (e.g. comments, closing, opening and merging PRs)
+- **👥 Team Monitoring**: Track activities of your team members in one place.
+- **📊 Custom Dashboards**: Create personalized dashboards to visualize the data that matters to you.